Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our side-by-side comparison of the Kaplan and Princeton Review LSAT prep courses

-Choosing between LSAT prep courses can be difficult – especially when the two courses you’re considering are as similar as Kaplan and Princeton Review.
+Choosing between LSAT prep courses can be difficult—especially when the two courses you’re considering are as similar as Kaplan and Princeton Review.
 Both companies have been around for decades, give you stacks of tried and tested study material, and have nearly identical price points.
 So how do you decide?
-We help you make an informed decision in this detailed review comparison.
+We help you make an informed decision in this detailed comparison between the two test prep giants.

 Above, please find our video comparing the Kaplan and Princeton Review LSAT prep courses, where we cover how these prep packages stack up on pricing, quality of study materials, and other features.
 If you’re looking for a more in-depth analysis, keep reading for more detail.